Mohamedsobhy292/react-autocomplete/README.md

 -   [x] build list of suggestion
 -   [x] filter suggestions on typing
 -   [x] set the value of input on click of any element
--   [ ] add keyup and down functionality, enter functianlity
+-   [x] add keyup and down functionality, enter functianlity
+-   [x] add hover effect
+-   [ ] add some testing